Learning to Trust the Divine Masculine is a Dance

 I describe anyone who has been disconnected from their dominant energy, or other crucial elements of their psyche, as having been “away from themselves.”

-In my book, The Muse's Guide to Reinvention, I describe how I was nearly 30 years old before I “came home to myself” after completing deep, integrative shadow work; calibrating to spiritual attunement, and undergoing a complete ego death.
+In my book, The Muse's Guide to Reinvention, I describe how I was nearly 30 years old before I “came home to myself” after completing deep, integrative shadow work; recalibrating to spiritual attunement, and undergoing a complete ego death.

 Women, or anyone who desires to reconnect with (or discover their divine feminine power), must understand the principles of both energies, but especially their polarity: the masculine.

-Beasts can be of the worldly and metaphysical planes, existing as both deceptive and malicious people (and energies).
+"Beasts" can be of the worldly and metaphysical planes, existing as both deceptive and malicious people (and energies).
 Therefore, it is the Masculine’s deeply cherished, and needed much role, to be a “beast-slayer” – in whatever form that beast should appear.

 In the absence of protection, the feminine quite literally cannot exist.

-Just as Gene Kelly and Leslie Caron danced their way to understanding each other in the movie scene from An American in Paris (reference video above), we must FIRST understand what makes a GREAT DANCE PARTNER.
+For just as Gene Kelly and Leslie Caron danced their way to understanding each other in the movie scene from An American in Paris (reference video above), we must FIRST understand what makes a GREAT DANCE PARTNER.

-As each of us are individuals, and desire and require different things, there are no hard, fast rules to determining what makes a great, divine masculine partner, but here's a short list of how the usual "dance" should unfold:
+Since we're all individuals with varying standards, and who desire/ require different things, there are no hard, fast rules to determining what makes a great, divine masculine partner.

-1. Allow the masculine to pursue, and simply be receptive to the pursuit
+- Allow the masculine to pursue, and simply be receptive to the pursuit

-2. Set boundaries
+- Set boundaries

-3. Build a foundation of mutual respect
+- Build a foundation of mutual respect

-4. Develop trust over time.
+- Develop trust over time.
 Beware of love-bombing.

-5. Require for trust to be earned, not defaulted
+- Require for trust to be earned, not defaulted

-6. Inspire adoration by maintaining your standards.
+- Inspire adoration by maintaining your standards.
 Either he'll rise to the occasion, or he won't, which saves you time.

-7. Coyly communicate your desires.
+- Coyly communicate your desires.
 Demands are anti-seductive, and if you have to ask twice, he probably isn't the one.

-8. Surrender only after “rehearsals.”
+- Surrender only after “rehearsals.”
 Consistency and effort are progress indicators.
 I'll leave it to you to define what surrender means on your terms.

-9. Mirror energy.
+- Mirror energy.
 Never anything more than what is being extended to you.

-10. Always listen to your intuition
+- Always listen to your intuition

-11. As a Muse, you can inspire, but you cannot force.
+- As a Muse, you can inspire, but you cannot force.
 Never be afraid to dance alone.

 Remember, when you’re in alignment with the dance, then your divine feminine energy will naturally exude.
 Of course, exterior plays a big role in the seduction, but I’ll save that point for another post.